10xdevian/eshop/README.md

 # IF ANYONE WANT TO MAKE CHANGES MAKE IN YOUR BRANCHES NOT IN MAIN

+# Which service who is working
+- Nitesh => Write your working service
+- Vibhu => Write your working service

 To start the application, run the following command:

 ```